ietf-wg-scone/scone/draft-ietf-scone-protocol.md

-* If the signaled rate is lower than the current value, set the current rate limit to match the advice, discard all rate monitoring state, and set the last update time to the current time.
+* If the signaled rate is lower than the current value, set the current rate limit to match the advice, optionally discard all rate monitoring state, and set the last update time to the current time.

-Senders MUST discard throughput usage state when reducing rates.
+Applications MAY discard throughput usage state when reducing rates.
-Otherwise, data that was sent at a higher rate might force the updated send rate to zero; see also {{policing}}.
+Otherwise, data that was sent at a higher rate might force the available rate to zero; see also {{policing}}.
 Even though loss of information about recent send rate might result in temporarily exceeding the rates indicated by throughput advice, the relatively long duration of the monitoring period means that this is preferable to disabling sending completely.
-Senders MUST retain throughput usage state when increasing state.
+Applications retain throughput usage state when increasing state.

 This approach ensures that network elements are able to reduce the frequency with which they send updated signals